About

 Electronic band structure calculated for twisted and non-twisted 1T-TaSe2and lower energy projection into a Wannier tight-binding model, extracted from J.M.
 Pizarro et al., npj Quantum Materials 5, 79 (2020).
 This shows an example of reducing the original DFT degrees of freedom to make the problem more tractable by interacting many-body quantum theories.

 I worked on implementing new approximations, as the Slave-Spin Mean-Field (SSMF) method, and on optimizing the code defining new algorithms, see J.M.
-Pizarro, PhD Thesis: Electronic correlations in multiorbital systems, arXiv/1912.04141:
+Pizarro, PhD Thesis: Electronic correlations in multiorbital systems, arXiv/1912.04141.

 4. High-Throughput and Code Automation